Smart Lighting Cost

 Additional Costs

-When having smart lighting installed, you may decide to have other work undertaken on the same day (or days if you were having smart lighting installed throughout your entire property).
-Let’s have a look at some popular examples.
+When having smart lighting installed, you may decide to have other work undertaken on the same day (or days if you were installing smart lighting throughout your entire property).
+Let’s have a look at some popular examples:

-An actual smart meter can be provided for free with the only expense for the installation relating to the cost of labour, which would be around £20 to £40.
+Smart meters track real-time energy usage.
+A smart meter can be provided for free from your energy supplier, with the only expense for the installation relating to the cost of labour, which would be around £20 to £40.

-However, while the cost of having a smart meter would be added to your bill (just as is the case with a conventional energy meter), it would be a reduction over the total cost when the price of a conventional energy meter is factored in.
+While the cost of having a smart meter would be added to your bill (just as is the case with a conventional energy meter), it is generally a lower overall cost when you factor in the real-time energy readings, instead of estimates from traditional meters.

-By accurately monitoring your energy use, you may save the following amounts:
+By accurately monitoring your energy use with a smart meter, you can save the following on your energy bills:

 The purpose of a smart thermostat is to provide intelligent control over a heating system.
-These Wi-Fi-enabled systems are not only smart in how they manage your heating system on their own accord, but they allow you remote control over said heating system.
+These WiFi-enabled systems are not only smart in how they manage your heating system, but they allow you to remotely control your heating system.

-For instance, some smart thermostats allow homeowners to turn on their heating or heat it up water for a shower while out and about.
+For instance, most smart thermostats let homeowners turn on their heating or heat up water for a bath while they're not at home.

 Labour Costs and Timescales

-The average cost of labour per hour for a smart lighting installation is £40 to £50 with electricians charging around £200 to £250 per day.
+The average cost of labour per hour for smart lighting installation is £40 to £50, with electricians charging around £200 to £250 per day.

-Smart lighting generally takes an hour or less to install such as in the cases of having one smart bulb unit or a single smart hub unit installed.
-However, if you were to have smart lighting fitted throughout your home, you can expect the work to take one to two days.
+Smart lighting generally takes an hour or less to install, such as in the case of having a smart bulb unit or a single smart hub unit installed.
+However, if you were to have smart lighting fitted throughout your home, you can expect the work to take 1 to 2 days.

-The cost of labour and time frame can vary depending on the number of smart lighting units being installed and ease of access.
-Again, location can also affect the labour price.
+The cost of labour and timeframe can vary depending on the number of smart lighting units being installed and ease of access.
+Again, location can also affect the labour price, with prices in the capital and other large cities being higher than smaller areas in the north of the UK.

 Cost Factors of Installing Smart Lighting

 There are many price factors involved in fitting smart lighting.
-Let’s have a look at the most standout examples.
+Let’s have a look at what you should keep in mind:

 Area of Installation